apache/trafficcontrol/docs/source/api/deliveryservices_sslkeys_generate_letsencrypt.rst

 :version:         An integer that defines the "version" of the key - which may be thought of as the sequential generation; that is, the higher the number the more recent the key
 :hostname:        The desired hostname of the :term:`Delivery Service`

-	.. note:: In most cases, this must be the same as the :ref:`ds-example-urls`
+	.. note:: In most cases, this must be the same as the :ref:`ds-example-urls`.

 :cdn:             The name of the CDN of the :term:`Delivery Service` for which the certs will be generated